 The hearing officer may ask questions of all parties and witnesses that are relevant, including those that are relevant to assessing credibility.
-Each party's advisor may ask questions of the other party (not their party) and witnesses that are relevant, including those that are relevant to assessing credibility.
-As noted in Section D.8 above, the University will assign a person to ask a party's questions whenever a party does not have an advisor at the hearing.
+Each party's advisor may ask questions of the other party and witnesses that are relevant, including those that are relevant to assessing credibility.
+As noted in Section D.8 above, the University will assign a person for the purpose of asking a party's questions whenever a party does not have an advisor at the hearing.